marcusoftnet/marcusoftnet.github.io/_posts/2011-09-13-twitter-for-beginners.md

 A hashtag (e.g., #avegaConference) categorizes your tweet and makes it discoverable by others interested in the same topic.
 For instance:

-> If you’re at a large conference, you might use a tag like #oredev or #javaZone2011 in your tweets.
+> If you’re at a large conference, you might use a tag like #Øredev or #javaZone2011 in your tweets.
 This allows others searching for that tag to find your tweets and join the discussion.

 Popular tags can be tracked using services like [Trendistic](http://trendistic.indextank.com/), which helps you stay updated on trending topics.
 For example, during the Egyptian revolution, the tag #tahrir was widely used.